Paperclip runs the fleet.

 When agents in the fleet need human judgment — an approval request, a redirect, a judgment call — Vokal streams that request into a shared channel where the team can see and act on it in real time.

-Vokal's shared channels, live run timelines, and team memory keep the humans coordinated around agent work.
+Vokal's shared channels, live run timelines, and team memory keep humans coordinated around agent work.
 Decisions, approvals, and context accumulate in the workspace as the fleet runs.

 faq